Writer · Researcher · Bitcoiner

 Bitcoin as cultural phenomenon.

-Essays on what decentralized money means for how we collect, preserve, and understand value.
+Essays on what decentralized money means for how we preserve and understand value.

 Bitcoin did not emerge in isolation.
 Its logic — consensus over authority, rules over rulers, time as structure — belongs to a century of experiments once carried out in the avant-garde.
 Bitcoin wasn’t an accident of code but a century-long attempt to imagine systems beyond authority.